 How Long Will It Take To Settle Actos Suits?

-A number of state court juries have already returned multi-million dollar damage awards as a result of the drug makers’ failure to warn about the link between Actos and bladder cancer, and a federal jury ordered Takeda Pharmaceuticals and Eli Lilly to pay $9 billion in punitive damages in April 2014.
-While that award was later reduced to about $37 million by the trial judge, it sends a clear sign about the types of awards juries may return if the drug makers fail to reach large numbers of Actos settlements.
+A number of state court juries previously returned multi-million dollar damage awards as a result of the drug makers’ failure to warn about the link between Actos and bladder cancer, and a federal jury ordered Takeda Pharmaceuticals and Eli Lilly to pay $9 billion in punitive damages in April 2014.
+While that award was later reduced to about $37 million by the trial judge, it sent a clear sign about the types of awards juries may return if the drug makers fail to reach large numbers of Actos settlements.